Wait Till Helen Comes (film): Plot

 Molly, trying to foster a relationship with Heather, keeps an eye on her to make sure she stays safe.
 When Heather runs away to Helen's house, Molly’s father appears to her in a dream to warn her.
 Molly wakes and runs after Heather to make sure nothing happens.
 When she gets there, she sees a vision of how Helen accidentally closed a trap door, which she wasn't able to unlock when her parents were in the basement.
-She inadvertently knocks a candle over but stays too long in the ensuing fire as she attempts to open the trap door.
-The locked basement eventually kills her parents, and a burning Helen ran into the river, where she drowned.
+She inadvertently knocked a candle over but stayed too long in the ensuing fire as she attempted to open the trap door.
+The locked basement eventually killed her parents, and a burning Helen ran into the river, where she drowned.
 Heather tries to join Helen in the river and starts to drown.
 Molly runs in to save her, bringing the unconscious Heather to shore and resuscitating her.
 Heather reveals that she accidentally killed her mother when trying to cook for her, starting a house fire.
 She believes that she and Helen, whose story is similar, truly understand each other.

 Molly finds the trap door to the basement in the ruins and, with Helen's help, gets it open.
 Inside, they find the corpses of Helen's parents, whose spirits had been trapped.
-The blue butterfly, the nickname that Helen's parents called her by, lands on the corpses.
+A blue butterfly, the nickname that Helen's parents called her by, lands on the corpses.
 Michael arrives in time to join Molly and Heather as they all watch the spirits of Helen's parents, finally freed, depart to the heavens with Helen.